tejom/tejom.github.io/_posts/2016-10-04-containers-from-scratch-pt1.markdown

 I thought it would be an interesting project to implement containers.
 This would hopefully breakdown the black box that is containers for me.
 I figured doing this with C would let me interact directly with the OS and see what is happening.

 The first thing for me is to figure out is what exactly a container is.
-After much reading the idea that seemed consistent was containers are something that provides process isolation.
+After much reading, the idea that seemed consistent was containers are something that provides process isolation.
 The end goal for this would be to write something that allows a process to run in isolation.

 My next step is how to get to an isolated process.
 Linux provides a few ways and after a bit of research I came across cgroups, namespaces and chroot.
 Namespaces in Linux looked like they offered everything chroot would offer and cgroups didn't offer much at this point as far as accomplishing this goal so I focused on taking advantage of namespaces.

 The system I am using for this is Ubuntu 16.04.1 with 4.8-rc5 kernel.
 I ran into some odd problems with the distribution and packages while working on this.

-I found alot of great information on using namespces <a href="http://crosbymichael.com/creating-containers-part-1.html" >here</a>a> .
+I found a lot of great information on using namespces <a href="http://crosbymichael.com/creating-containers-part-1.html" >here</a> .
 There are some code similarities since I used this tutorial as a starting point for getting something running.

-For part 1 I am focusing on hacking together a mount and process namespace.
+For part 1, I am focusing on hacking together a mount and process namespace.
 The final output will be something recognizable as a container.

 ~~~ shell